 The apartments where participants are accommodated offer self-catering facilities.

-The course fee for an overseas participant is 5,000 Euros.
-This fee includes, course accommodation, delivery materials and participation in field trips and social programme organised as part of the course.
+The course fee for an overseas participant is 6000US$.
+This fee includes air travel, course accomodation, a daily allowance for meals, delivery materials and participation in field trips organised as part of the course.
 The fee does not include text books, stationery or health insurance.

 No course fees are charged to University of Malta post-graduate students.
-A nominal charge will be made exclusively on course material and field trips amounting to 250 Euros.
+A nominal charge will be made exclusively on course material and field trips amounting to 300US$.

-A fee of up to 1500 Euros will be charged if a self-funded participant cancels within 10 days of the start date of the course without a valid reason.
+A fee of up to 2000US$ will be charged if a self-funded participant cancels within 10 days of the start date of the course without a valid reason.